 It is nice to move away from nuts, and even seeds, and still provide baked goods for children (or adults!) wanting to celebrate holidays just like their friends.
 Sweet potato flour is slightly sweet so it works perfectly in these Chocolate Cupcakes with Strawberry Frosting.
 Mixed with a little arrowroot powder, they have the perfect rise and crumb and are moist on the inside and just a bit crisp on the outside.
 I think the strawberry frosting is the perfect festive addition to the top, but you can feel free to use any frosting you’d like!
 I’m sure the Meringue Marshmallow Frosting from my first book Against all Grain would taste fabulous as well or if you can tolerate dairy, a traditional buttercream.

 It may look fancy, but the chocolate lettering is simple to do and adds such a unique touch to these.
-Just print out the provided template and place it underneath a piece of parchment paper.
 Melt some 85% chocolate over a double-broiler and put it into a piping bag.
-Then just trace the shapes and place them in the fridge to set!
+Then pipe the shapes and/or letters and then place them in the fridge to set!

 Note: This recipe was specially created with the intended ingredients above.
 If the ingredients listed do not work for you as stated, please feel free to experiment and let us know your findings or use one of my other cupcake recipes that may better suit your needs.